Leschonander/VariousLangProject/README.md

 # VariousLangProject
-General repository for projects done in various languages, but don't want to create a individual folder for each.
+General repository for projects done in various languages, but don't want to create a individual repository for each due to size.